xiaochensun90/website/content/research/pre-phd/index.md

 ---
-title: 'Does LEED Certification Save Energy?
-Evidence from Retrofitted Federal Buildings'
+title: '(Pre-PhD) Introductory Paper: A Comparison of Recent IEA and OPEC Outlooks for the sixth IEA IEF OPEC Symposium on Energy Outlooks'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Karen Clay
-  - Edson Severnini
-  - admin
+  - Duke University Energy Initiative

 # Author notes (optional)
 #author_notes:
 #  - 'Equal contribution'
 #  - 'Equal contribution'

-date: '2021-03-29T00:00:00Z'
+date: '2016-03-29T00:00:00Z'
-doi: '10.3386/w28612'
+# doi: '10.3386/w28612'

 # Schedule page publish date (NOT publication's date).
 #publishDate: '2021-03'